 Does Fixed Income Need Fixing?

-Where the DRS Fits: The Case for the DRS as a Distribution Vehicle, Part 1 of 2
+The Case for the DRS as a Capital Preservation Vehicle

-Across Swan’s client base, there are some who utilize the DRS as an alternative to fixed income.
+Across Swan’s client base, there are some who utilize the Defined Risk Strategy (DRS) as an alternative to fixed income.
 Traditionally, bonds have played two roles within a portfolio: generation of yield and protection of principal.
 However, the worldwide “new normal” monetary policy of ultra-low or even negative interest rates and massive liquidity injections into the financial system has parched savers of yield.
 These days, savers are forced to choose between yield or protection of principal—they cannot have both.

-With its emphasis on not losing big and superior bear market performance, the DRS could seek to fill a capital preservation role in a portfolio and act as a distribution vehicle.
+With its emphasis on not losing big and superior bear market performance, the DRS could seek to fill the capital preservation role in a portfolio that bonds have been fulfilling.

 The DRS and Capital Preservation